 top of page

-Inara Chayamiti is a Japanese-Brazilian documentary filmmaker based in Portugal who has been telling nonfiction stories for 15 years.
-In her works, people are protagonists of their own narratives.
+Inara Chayamiti is an award-winning Japanese-Brazilian documentary filmmaker and videomaker based in Braga (Portugal) who has been telling nonfiction stories for 15 years.
+Her works seek to encourage dialogue and to promote empathy through stories in which people are the protagonists of their own narratives.

 Inara Chayamiti 2021-1.JPG